mirkootter/lean-mt/README.md

 ## Reservations

-Reservations are our way to reasoning about the thread's past actions without needing to manage its full history.
+Reservations are our way to reason about the thread's past actions without needing to manage its full history.
 Often, we find situations that a given thread may perform a certain action only if he has performed a different action first.